-- The 2022 PSEG Long Island performance metrics include five metrics related to storm hardening.
-The storm hardening metrics continue development and execution of robust storm overhead and underground hardening plans designed to improve the mainline and branch line performance during increasingly more severe storm patterns.
-More than 111 miles of primary mainline were assessed and improved in 2021. - Three new 2022 performance metrics target improved vegetation management, including improved cycle trim with vegetation intelligence to identify fast-growing species, utilizing an improved trimming technique of "circuit trim to sky," and pre-emptive hazardous tree identification and removal of 12,000 hazard trees in 2022.
-LIPA approved supplemental funds to remove more than 7,100 hazard trees in 2021. - LIPA filed applications for additional federal grants for storm hardening in 2021, which are likely to be awarded in 2022.
-This could allow LIPA to accelerate several hundred million dollars of storm hardening investment at low cost to customers and is a benefit of LIPA's public power status.
+- The 2023 performance metrics include five metrics (T&D-27 through T&D-31) related to storm hardening.
+The storm hardening metrics require the development and execution of robust storm overhead and underground hardening plans designed to improve the mainline and branch line performance during increasingly more severe storm patterns.
+More than 80.4 distribution miles were assessed and improved in 2022. - Three performance metrics (T&D-24 through T&D-26) target improved vegetation management, including improved cycle trim, utilizing an improved trimming technique of "circuit trim to sky" and preemptive hazardous tree identification and removal of hazard trees.
+PSEG Long Island did not achieve the 2022 performance target for hazard tree removal but did achieve the other work-related targets for vegetation management. - LIPA filed six applications for additional federal grants for storm hardening in 2021 and 2022, of which one was awarded in the 2nd quarter of 2023 (\$3.5 million for transmission crossings).
+The others, totaling \$450 million, are presently under review.
+This would allow LIPA to accelerate several hundred million dollars of storm hardening investment at low cost to customers and is a benefit of LIPA's public power status. - In 2023, LIPA submitted a grant application under the United States Department of Energy's Grid Resilience and Innovation Partnerships Program (GRIP) to increase the penetration of renewable Distributed Energy Resources (DER) on LIPA's distribution system.
+This grant would enable over 700 MW of hosting capacity on targeted circuits, enhancing system resiliency.
+The total cost of the project is estimated at \$549 million.
+Awards are expected to be announced during the 4th quarter of 2023.

-"assure timely and accurate communication to customers about outages and restoration times"
+[&]quot;assure timely and accurate communication to customers about outages and restoration times"